 There are some essential accessories that it is hard to think of them as accessories.

 For example a complete set of extra strings and picks.
 Guitar strings break at the weirdest times with no apparent rhyme or reason.
 And guitar picks have a habit of getting lost regardless of how careful you are.

-You may be able to get by without a pick and practice your finger picking techniques, but a broken string could stop most in their tracks except the most avid and versatile pros.
+You may be able to get by without a pick and practice your fingerpicking techniques, but a broken string could stop most in their tracks except the most avid and versatile pros.
 I have to admit that I am not one of those pros.
-I always have at lease one set of complete strings and when one breaks I replace that one.
+I always have at least one set of complete strings and when one breaks I replace that one.